Jackson Hole Mountain Resort

 The combined impact of JHMR’s alternative fuel and vehicle activities result in a reduction 580 metric tons of greenhouse gas emissions.* This is equivalent to taking 126 vehicles off the road for an entire year.

-Beyond the measureable quantity of JHMR's reduced greenhouse gas emissions due to their operational improvements, JHMR’s actions have exponential positive ripple effects.
+Beyond the measurable reduction of JHMR's greenhouse gas emissions thanks to their operational improvements, JHMR’s actions have additional positive ripple effects.

-1. An empoyee with access to workplace charging, which JHMR offers, is 3 to 6 times more likely to buy an electric vehicle.
+Employees with access to workplace charging, which JHMR offers, are 3 to 6 times more likely to buy an electric vehicle than employees without workplace charging.

-2. Employees have the opportunity to drive a JHMR’s electric vehicle and 25% of people who have ridden in an EV are "very likely" to consider purchasing one, compared to only 12% of those with no experience.
+Employees have the opportunity to drive JHMR’s electric vehicles and 25% of people who have driven an EV are "very likely" to consider purchasing one, compared to only 12% of those with no experience.

 What’s Next?